If you've been wondering when is Chinese New Year and worrying about your preparations, panic not.

 Like Nian Gao, fish is another New Year menu fixture that owes its status to linguistics.
 Its Chinese pronunciation, "Yú", is a homophone for the phrase "surpluses", making it an appropriate way to wish for a year of plenty.

 As such a ubiquitous ingredient, there are literally hundreds of ways to prepare fish for a New Year feast.
-However when it's cooked, you can guarantee that it will be a delicious addition.
+However you decide to cook it, you can guarantee that fish will be a delicious addition.

-Although chunjuan are closely associated with the Chinese Spring festival, these "Spring Rolls" are also eaten at New Year.
+Although many associate chunjuan with the Chinese Spring festival, plenty of people also eat these "Spring Rolls" at New Year.

 The dish is especially popular in eastern China and is part of Cantonese culinary tradition.
 The dish itself symbolises wealth as each roll resembles a gold bar.